cwinters/summa_blog/201204-javascript_scoping_gotcha/javascript_scoping_gotcha.md

 This may feel cleaner because you're explicitly localizing the variables used by the closure.
-But you are introducing multiple names for the same values, which can be a problem for comprehension.
+But you are introducing multiple names for the same values which can be a problem for the humans comprehending your code. .
 And if your closure references many variables it can get unwieldly, though that may point out the need for other work to do -- refactoring by consolidating multiple parameters into an object, or breaking the closure into multiple functions, or something else.

 ## Additional reading: